35% increase in matches that resulted in a meeting

 Key Learnings

-Reducing anxiety and uncertainty had a greater impact on engagement than any algorithmic optimization alone.
+Reducing anxiety and uncertainty had a greater impact on engagement than improving algorithms.

 Navigating the "migration mindset"